VyasRSrinivasan/stock-market-prediction/README.md

 DEEPSEEK_API_KEY  = "sk-..."
 ```

 > **Security note:** `secrets.toml` is gitignored by default in this repo.
 Never commit real keys.
-Users who enter their own key always take priority over the shared key.
+If a shared key's balance is exhausted, the app shows a warning and directs the user to enter their own key.

 ---